conda-forge/tiledb-feedstock/recipe/tiledb-patches/system-ports/README.md

 1. A `name` field with a value equal to the port's name.
 2. A `version-string` field with a value equal to `system`.
 3. A `features` field with a list of the port's features that TileDB uses, with each feature containing only the `description` field.
+You can start by copy-pasting the `features` from the `vkpkg.json` file in the [ports subdirectory](https://github.com/microsoft/vcpkg/tree/master/ports) of the vcpkg repository.

 To show an example, suppose TileDB started depending on package `foo`, that also exists in conda-forge.
 This is the `vcpkg.json` file as exists in the vcpkg repo: